Private Pilot License

 Flight training is laid out in a detailed curriculum that you follow with your flight instructor’s guidance.
 You begin by learning the basics of operating an airplane.

 As you get better, you build on your knowledge until you can conduct an entire flight with little or no help from your instructor.
 Once you’ve convinced your instructor that you can do it on your own, they let you take the plane up alone for some solo flying.

 After you’ve soloed, you begin learning more about navigation and flying cross countries.
 For the purposes of flight training, a “cross-country flight” is one to an airport more than 50 miles away.
 You conduct several of these longer flights with your instructor, and when they feel you’ve gotten the hang of it, they let you do a few alone.

 As you follow your training curriculum, you are meeting other regulatory requirements.

-The FARs lay out the specific number of flight training, solo, cross-country, solo cross-country, and night flying hours you must complete being eligible for the license.
+The FARs lay out the specific number of flight training, solo, cross-country, solo cross-country, and night flying hours you must complete to be eligible for the license.

 The last phase of your training is getting ready for the check ride.
 At this point, you’ve learned about all of the flight proficiency areas, and you have experience in them all.